A Gauge Field Theory for Continuous Spin Tachyons: Casimir Operators

 \section{Casimir Operators}

-In order to find out which representations of the Poincaré group are being carried by $\Psi$ we have to compute de Casimir operators.
-The relevant ones are the quadratic $C_2$ and the quartic $C_4$ Casimir operators, associated to the mass and spin contents of $\Psi$ respectively.
-The quadratic Casimir is just $C_2=P^2$ and from the first equation in (\ref{j12}) we find $C_2 \Psi(\eta,\xi,x)= -m^2\Psi(\eta,\xi,x)$ so that we are dealing with a tachyonic representation.
-Besides that we find that when $\Psi$ is expanded around the hyperboloid (\ref{j18}) its components satisfy (\ref{j19}) and (\ref{j199}) so that they are also tachyonic.
+In order to find out which representations of the Poincaré group are being carried by $\Psi$ we have to compute the Casimir operators.
+The relevant ones are the quadratic $C_2$ and the quartic $C_4$ Casimir operators associated to the mass and spin contents of $\Psi$ respectively.